-351. KANT Three hours Study of the Critique of Pure Reason.
-Second semester.
+351. Kant Three hours Study of the Critique of Pure Reason.
+First semester.

-352. THE PHILOSOPHY OF THOMAS AQUINAS Three hours A course in Thomistic thought based upon a critical analysis of the Summae.
+352. The Philosophy of Thomas Aquinas Three hours A course in Thomistic thought based upon a critical analysis of the Summae.
 Prerequisite: 301.
+Open only to Seniors.
+Not offered in 1950-1951.